socomsystems/documentation/user_manual/pim/sync_kde.rst

 Synchronizing with KDE Kontact
 ==============================

-KOrganizer and KAddressBook can synchronize your calendar, contacts and tasks with a Nextcloud server.
+KOrganizer and KAddressBook can synchronize your calendar, contacts and tasks with a cyfrSpaces server.

 This can be done by following these steps: